Justin Bieber Treated Hailey Baldwin To One Of His Favorite Childhood Restaurants While Visiting Atlanta

 “Justin and Hailey looked madly in love as he took her out for dinner.
 They were both so nice and genuine while grabbing dinner with another friend at Fuji Hana in Georgia this week.
 The happy couple hugged, he had his arm around her all night and they kissed plenty of times.
 They seemed more than comfortable with each other.”

-The Thai restaurant was a place that Bieber and his family dined at quite a bit and therefore, the restaurant holds a lot of good memories and according to a source, he considers it to be one of his “favorite restaurants” that even after leaving Georgia, Bieber continues to make it a point to dine there every time he’s in town.
+The Thai restaurant was a place that Bieber and his family dined at quite a bit and, therefore, holds a lot of good memories.
+And according to a source, he considers it to be one of his “favorite restaurants” that even after leaving Georgia, Bieber continues to make it a point to dine there every time he’s in town.
 While there, he and Baldwin reportedly snapped photos with the restaurant’s staff.

 “Justin and his family love to come to Fuji Hana and have eaten there many times in the past.
 It is one of Justin’s favorite restaurants when he is in town.
 He has dined there often since he was just a teen, so Justin wanted to share with Hailey the special place from his past.
 They were so friendly and happily took pictures with several restaurant employees.”

-Aside from introducing Baldwin to the local eatery, Bieber also introduced his fiancé to his former vocal coach, Jan Smith.
+Aside from introducing Baldwin to the local eatery, Bieber also introduced his fiance to his former vocal coach, Jan Smith.
 Bieber trained with the well-known vocal coach to perfect his singing voice upon moving to Atlanta.
 Seeing as how she helped shape his career, it’s no surprise the “Somebody To Love” singer wanted Baldwin to meet her.